Diocese of Charleston: 1820 to 1843

-The Diocese of Charleston is the seventh oldest Roman Catholic diocese in the United States, erected by Pope Pius VII on July 11, 1820.
-He removed the states of Georgia, North Carolina, and South Carolina from the Archdiocese of Baltimore to form the new diocese.
-Pius VII designated the Diocese of Charleston as a suffragan diocese of the Archdiocese of Baltimore and appointed John England from the Diocese of Cork in Ireland as its first bishop.
+The Diocese of Charleston was erected by Pope Pius VII on July 11, 1820.
+He removed the states of Georgia, North Carolina, and South Carolina from what was now the Archdiocese of Baltimore to form the new diocese.
+Pius VII designated Charleston as a suffragan diocese of Baltimore and appointed John England from the Diocese of Cork in Ireland as its first bishop.